Turkey

 Additional support for Ph.D. students

-The minimum gross wage portion of monthly salary of each Ph.D. student employed in techno parks may be financed from the budget of the Ministry of Industry and Technology for two years, under the specific circumstances stated in the techno park legislation.
+The minimum gross wage portion of monthly salary of each Ph.D. student employed in techno parks may be financed from the budget of the Ministry of Industry and Technology for two years, under the specific circumstances stated in the techno park legislation (limited to two personnel).